gainy-app/gainy-ios/README.md

 Gainy is a mobile app that helps you identify the right stock or cryptocurrency depends on your portfolio, personal goals, and fundamental analysis.
 Digestible, adjustable, and on the go.

+## How to get the app in TestFlight (currently, internal testing only)

+- Ask @dersim-davaod to invite you into AppStore Connect account (if you're not invited yet).
+You should provide a email associate with the Apple ID you're going to use;
+- Wait for the invitation link into the TestFlight and then accept the invitation;
+- Review https://testflight.apple.com to learn more about how to test the app (in case of any questions, direct them to @dersim-davaod)

 ## How to build and run the app

 <details>